 Here the hedge fund bets on the global economic trends and geopolitical events.
 Global macro hedge funds will also get involved in different asset classes (stocks, bonds, currencies, commodities or interest rates).
 Typically, they will deploy hedging strategies using futures.

-With global macro strategy, you can survive even in down markets or when the markets crash.
+With a global macro strategy, you can survive even in down markets or when the markets crash.

 A very well-known example of a global macro strategy was when George Soros crashed the Bank of England in 1992 and sold the British Pound.
 Sterling fell 15% after the UK withdraws from the ERM and George Soros was able to forecast this event well in advance using his global macro strategy.